-Supersport screamers: It's the best 600cc sports bikes
+Supersport screamers: It's the best 600cc sports bikes for 2021

 The 600cc sportsbike market has taken a fairly big hiding in recent years, with almost all major manufacturers slowing development of their middleweight three- and four-cylinder screamers in favour of their flagship superbike models.